VladRDV/myWebsiteSource/src/data_storage/blogposts/Lessons_From_Startup_Part1.md

 Don’t get me wrong, you MUST know your stuff and keep learning for as long as you breathe _( yes, I’ve said it)_, but when you work on a job, where you have multiple specialisations, you’ll get to the unknown regions sooner rather than later.

 But in these kind of situations delivering top quality solutions, may take more time, and you must admit that and ask for help or more time if needed.
 Some might say, that delivering code that just works can do the job, but in my opinion that is an illusion.
-From my experience, you’re just creating a debt, bad code will come to collect, and the bigger your system gets the harder it will be to fix the consequences of your past self’s bad decisions.
+From my experience, you’re just creating a debt, bad code will cost you in the long run, and the bigger your system gets the harder it will be to fix the consequences of your past self’s bad decisions.

 __Note:__ Solutions that just work(no code structure, no code quality check) have their place in software development, you can do it once in a while, problems come when using those solutions becomes a habit and if 'just working' solutions are here to stay.